blocktransfer/reg-publications/examinations/response-8/response-8.md

 #### Idenitifaciton of Minors ../.

+will also require further expansion of lsot investo searhcing on basis of neice./nephew level  age from notes form call after second meeting  as communcated and sidussed  (small biz implciation) on third call /s

 #### HASH duplicate on 4 --  promulgation of investor ffrom coming of age earlier in year